Foundation Diet and Health

 This page was translated through Google Translator

-Malt syrup (malt extract, organic?)
+Malt syrup (malt extract, organic?, raw?)

-Malt syrup, also called malt extract, is made from barley that has been briefly germinated and then dried again, otherwise the origin must be stated.
-Organic?
+Malt syrup, also called malt extract, is made from barley that has been briefly germinated and then dried again.
+Organic is possible, but not raw.

 21%